Xoneris/portfolio-astro/src/content/projects/10-finance-app.md

 title: Finance App Frontend
 image: finance-app.png
 description: A Challenge from FrontendMentor.io.
 A finance management app.
 You can create budgets, pots and oversee your transactions.
+The main goal of this project was to learn Angular
 stack: [Angular, Tailwind CSS, Vercel]
 github: https://github.com/Xoneris/finance-app-frontend
 demo: https://finance-app-frontend-rho.vercel.app/